 - Employees want to do what the supervisor wants done.

-- Supervisor is one of the group while still maintaining leadership role.
+- The supervisor is one of the group while still maintaining a leadership role.

 - Not all employees can respond to this work climate.

 - Everyone becomes involved from inside the group.

 - The supervisor may feel taken advantage of at times so may sway to ‘structured’ then start to become more ‘permissive’ again to balance back to ‘democratic’ once more.